Home

 Divine Liturgy

-The Divine Liturgy is served on some Saturdays at 9.00.a.m. and , whenever possible on Great Feasts.
+The Divine Liturgy is served on some Saturdays at 9.00.a.m. and at 9.30 a.m. whenever possible on Great Feasts.

 Presanctified Liturgy

-This will be served during Great Lent normally on most Wednesday evenings after the Akathist and on some Friday Mornings
+This will be served during Great Lent normally on most Wednesday evenings after the Ninth Hour

 Pannikhidas

-These are served on request and on some Saturdays during March and April or on Sundays after the Divin Liturgy
+These are served on request and on some Saturdays during March and April or on Sundays after the Divine Liturgy

 The Choir

 Church Singing is a very important work in any Russian Orthodox Parish.
-Matushka Elizabeth is the choir director and works hard to enable the choir to sing as beautifully as possible.
+Matushka Elizabeth is the choir director, assisted by Alison Sailor.
+They work hard to enable the choir to sing as beautifully as possible.
 We are blessed with some very good singers and the choir does a wonderful job creating the right prayerful atmosphere for the Holy Liturgy.
 If you feel you are able to contribute to choral singing please speak to Matushka.
 We especially need singers for occasional and weekday services.

 Servers at the Feast of The New Martyrs and Confessors of Russia